nycu-caslab/OSC-RISCV-Web/labs/lab0.rst

 .. admonition:: Todo

-    Install the cross compiler ``gcc-riscv64-unknown-elf`` on your host computer. #FIX (you can either install or build from source...)
+    Install the cross compiler ``gcc-riscv64-unknown-elf`` on your host computer.

+    It is recommended to install it using a package managers like ``apt``.
+    Alternatively, you can build it from source following the instructions provided by the `RISC-V GNU Toolchain project <https://github.com/riscv-collab/riscv-gnu-toolchain>`_ if needed.

 .. note::
   This lab is designed and tested primarily on Linux-based systems.